-Wellness CORE is more expensive than many other dog foods, but as with any other consumer product, you usually get what you pay for – and in the case of Wellness CORE, this means premium-quality grain-free dog food.
+Wellness CORE is more expensive than many other dog foods, but as with any other consumer product, you usually get what you pay for – and in the case of Wellness CORE, this means premium-quality grain free dry dog food.

 CANIDAE PURE LID Diet is a premium dog food made with a limited number of ingredients.
-This makes it a great choice for pit bulls suffering from skin and coat problems, but it’s also a good choice for dogs that don’t suffer from these types of problems, given the quality of the ingredients used in the recipe.
+This makes it a great food for Pitbulls suffering from skin and coat problems, but it’s also a good choice for dogs that don’t suffer from these types of problems, given the quality of the ingredients used in the recipe.

-Ingredients: Lamb, turkey meal, chicken meal, sweet potatoes, chickpeas, peas, chicken fat, menhaden fish meal, potatoes, suncured alfalfa, natural flavor, minerals (iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, manganese proteinate, manganous oxide, manganese sulfate, sodium selenite), vitamins (vitamin E supplement, thiamine mononitrate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid), choline chloride, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product, dried Trichoderma longibrachiatum fermentation extract, mixed tocopherols (a natural source of vitamin E)
+Features: Real lamb is the first listed ingredient The grain-free formula uses sweet potatoes, chickpeas and peas rather than corn or wheat Contains five different probiotic strains to help promote proper digestion Formulated with menhaden fish meal — a great source of omega-3 fatty acids Ingredients: Lamb, turkey meal, chicken meal, sweet potatoes, chickpeas, peas, chicken fat, menhaden fish meal, potatoes, suncured alfalfa, natural flavor, minerals (iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, manganese proteinate, manganous oxide, manganese sulfate, sodium selenite), vitamins (vitamin E supplement, thiamine mononitrate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid), choline chloride, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product, dried Trichoderma longibrachiatum fermentation extract, mixed tocopherols (a natural source of vitamin E) Guaranteed Analysis:

 CRUDE PROTEIN 32.0% min